Evengelius/spring_magazine/README.md

 ## API Endpoints | Postman

-You need to be authenticated in order to use these endpoints.<br />
+You need to be authenticated in order to use this endpoint.<br />
-Also, here the example stands for *commands*.<br />
-It can replaced by : drinks, burgers, or users.
+We are talking about the api that finds an article by id, and renders it.<br />
 <br /><br />
-Finally, in order to use these endpoints, you need to be authenticated.

 ```
 GET